Back to all postsRedefining Sex: Why Expanding Your Definition Might Save Your Love Life

 Less pressure

 When you're not aiming for a specific outcome, you can relax.
 You can be present.
 You can actually enjoy what's happening.
+Mindfulness practices can help you stay in the moment rather than evaluating your performance.

 More frequent connection

 If sex is only intercourse, busy or tired couples might go weeks or months without it.
 If sex includes many forms of touch, you can stay connected even when life is full.
+This is especially important for couples navigating stress or the exhaustion of parenting young children.

 Room for responsive desire